by Michael Mullet | Mar 1, 2021 | Issue Mar-Apr 2021, Stories

-Bridging Skills Gaps with Cherokee Youth By Mike Mullet, Ball Ground Resident If you’ve ever needed a plumber, you probably learned two things.
+If you’ve ever needed a plumber, you probably learned two things.
 First, when you need a plumber, you usually need a plumber right away.
-Second, plumbers can be expensive, but you have no...
+Second, plumbers can be expensive, but you have no choice.
+You can’t fix the problem, and you can’t leave it un-fixed.
+Plumbers...

-By Guest Writer Joni Gommo, Canton Resident A good Samaritan stopped her car and scooped up a wet and matted pup dragging himself across South Cobb Drive.
+By Joni Gommo, Holly Springs Resident A good Samaritan stopped her car and scooped up a wet and matted pup dragging himself across South Cobb Drive.
 In the early morning hours of the stormy July day, she took him to the Cobb County Animal Shelter.
-The animal had...
+The animal had been...

 Bringing Back the Chestnut Tree By Mike Mullet, Ball Ground Resident American chestnut trees were once a dominant native.
 Its nuts fed wildlife, provided a cash crop, figured prominently in tales of the first Thanksgiving, and became a feature in a favorite Christmas...